The Resource Management Act 1991 (RMA) was amended in August 2005. Several of the amendments relate specifically to contaminated land.

 These Amendments, combined with the existing requirement of Section 35 of the Act to gather information, indicate that both regional councils and territorial authorities need to record or have access to information about contaminated land in order to conduct their function.

-Environment Canterbury's management of contaminated land involves 4 steps:
+Environment Canterbury's management of contaminated land involves:

 Additionally, Environment Canterbury seeks to minimise contamination caused by currently operating sites.